ixray-community/ixray-unofficial-patch/README.md

 4. Extract addon archive into the `ixr_addons` folder
 5. Start the game and play

+> [!IMPORTANT]
+> New game save required.
+The game will crash if you try to load a save without the mod loaded.

 Link to the current __IX-Ray__ [release](https://github.com/ixray-team/ixray-1.6-stcop/releases/latest)

 ## Contributors